javafunk/funk/README.md

 Binary Releases
 ---------------

-The latest released version of Funk is [0.1.25](http://search.maven.org/#artifactdetails%7Corg.javafunk.funk%7Cfunk%7C0.1.25%7Cjar) which can be obtained from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.javafunk.funk%22%20AND%20a%3A%22funk%22).
+The latest released can be obtained from [Maven Central](https://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22org.javafunk.funk%22%20AND%20a%3A%22funk%22).

 To release a new artifact execute: